MuckyTaters/MuckyVision3/README.md

 for both Linux and Windows (MinGW).

-For the ImageManTest demo, replace all references to 'GameEng' below with 'ImageMan', including where it is part of a larger word, so 'makefile_GameEngTest_linux' becomes 'makefile_ImageManTest_linux' and so on.
+For the ImageManTest demo, replace all references to 'GameEng' below with 'ImageMan', including where it is part of a larger word.
+Hence 'makefile_GameEngTest_linux' becomes 'makefile_ImageManTest_linux' and so on.
 Note that lines numbers in the ImageMan makefile may differ slightly.